 A putative class action alleging manipulation of the Swiss Franc (CHF) LIBOR remains pending.
 On 16 September 2019, the SDNY granted defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank.
 Plaintiffs filed a notice of appeal; the U.S. Court of Appeals for the Second Circuit ordered that the appeal be held in abeyance pending that court's decision in the appeal of the SIBOR and SOR class action.
-Following that court's decision in the SIBOR and SOR class action was remanded to the district court for further proceedings.
+Following that court's decision in the SIBOR and SOR class action on 17 March 2021, the CHF LIBOR action was remanded to the district court for further proceedings.
 On 18 April 2022, Deutsche Bank executed a settlement agreement with plaintiffs in the amount of U.S.\$ 13 million to resolve this action.
 Plaintiffs filed a motion for preliminary approval of the settlement on 29 June 2022.